 The 4WD shift switch electronically controls the transfer case operation.
-Rotate the switch to move between each mode, 2WD, 4H and 4LO,
+Rotate the switch to move between each mode, 2WD, 4H and 4LO.

-To change into or out of 4LO, the vehicle MUST be stationary, shift the shift selector to Neutral (N), and for automatic transmission vehicles depress the brake pedal or for manual transmission vehicles depress the clutch pedal.
+To change into or out of 4LO, the vehicle MUST be stationary, shift the transmission selector or transmission shift lever to Neutral (N), and for automatic transmission vehicles depress the brake pedal or for manual transmission vehicles depress the clutch pedal.
 The switch must be depressed and turned when changing into or out of 4LO.

-When parking, apply the parking brake before stopping the engine and make sure that the 4WD shift indicator light is on and the ATP warning light goes off.
-Otherwise, the vehicle could unexpectedly move even if the automatic transmission is in the P position.

-• The 4LO indicator light must stop blinking and remain illuminated or turn off before shifting the transmission into gear.
-If the shift selector is shifted from the (N) position to any other gear when the 4LO indicator light is blinking, the vehicle may move unexpectedly.
+• When parking, apply the parking brake before stopping the engine and make sure that the 4WD shift indicator light is on and the ATP warning light goes off.
+Otherwise, the vehicle could unexpectedly move even if the automatic transmission is in the P position. • The 4LO indicator light must stop blinking and remain illuminated or turn off before shifting the transmission into gear.
+If the transmission selector or transmission shift lever is shifted from the (N) position to any other gear when the 4LO indicator light is blinking, the vehicle may move unexpectedly.

 - Never shift the 4WD shift switch between 4LO and 4H while driving. - The 4H position provides greater traction.
-Avoid excessive speed, as it will cause increased fuel consumption and higher oil temperatures, and could drivetrain components. damage Speeds over 62 MPH (100 km/h) in 4H is not recommended - The 4LO position provides maximum power and traction.
+Avoid excessive speed, as it will cause increased fuel consumption and higher oil temperatures, and could damage drivetrain components.
+Speeds over 62.5 MPH (100 km/h) in 4H is not recommended. - The 4LO position provides maximum power and traction.
 Avoid raising vehicle speed excessively, as the maximum speed is approximately 31 MPH (50 km/h). - When driving straight, shift the 4WD shift switch to the 2WD or 4H position.
 Do not move the 4WD shift switch when making a turn or reversing.